dell/terraform-provider-powerflex/docs/resources/user.md

 page_title: "powerflex_user Resource - powerflex"
 subcategory: ""
 description: |-
   This resource is used to manage the User entity of PowerFlex Array.
 We can Create, Update and Delete the user using this resource.
-We can also import an existing user from PowerFlex array.However, password cannot be updated using this resource.
+We can also import an existing user from PowerFlex array.
+However, password cannot be updated using this resource.
 ---

 # powerflex_user (Resource)

 This resource is used to manage the User entity of PowerFlex Array.
 We can Create, Update and Delete the user using this resource.
-We can also import an existing user from PowerFlex array.However, password cannot be updated using this resource.
+We can also import an existing user from PowerFlex array.
+However, password cannot be updated using this resource.

 ## Example Usage